Halsey Rocks Leopard-Print Bikini In Instagram Photo With G-Eazy

 Halsey and G-Eazy may be rekindling their flame, if the snaps they posted to Instagram are any indication.
 Daily Mail reported that the singer and her rapper boyfriend appeared very much in love in the snaps Halsey posted to her millions of followers.

-Halsey wears an adorable leopard bikini and poses with her adoring boyfriend, who look smitten.
+Halsey wears an adorable leopard-print bikini and poses with her adoring boyfriend, who look smitten.
 G-Eazy was shirtless and the pair appeared to be lounging poolside or at least ready to head out for a dip.

 In another snap, the two pose looking at one another.
 Halsey appears amused and affectionate as G-Eazy sticks his tongue out playfully toward her.
 It’s a cozy and cute pose.